shakfu/cymongoose/docs/api/index.rst

 API Reference
 =============

-Complete API documentation for all pymongoose classes, functions, and constants.
+Complete API documentation for all cymongoose classes, functions, and constants.

 Core Classes
 ------------